Student Employment Handbook

 Q: Must I report federal student employment earnings on my FAFSA (Free Application for Federal Student Aid)?

-A: Although you must include the amount of federal student employment earning in the adjusted gross income figure on the FAFSA, you will also show the amount of these earnings as a Title IV exclusion on worksheet C of the FAFSA.
+A: Although you must include the amount of federal student employment earning in the adjusted gross income figure on the FAFSA, you will also show the amount of these earnings as a Title IV exclusion on the FAFSA.
 This means that the processor will exclude from the income the amount you earned in federal work-study, thereby reducing the amount of income considered in the eligibility formula.
 Any amount of Cornell-funded institutional work study does not qualify to be a Title IV exclusion.